-A fresh variation on a traditional victoria sponge using marmalade
+A fresh variation on a traditional Victoria sponge using orange marmalade and poppy seeds

 - 185g (6½oz) unsalted butter, softened